Stress Management Therapy

 • Pins and needles

-Many medical conditions such as heart disease, fibromyalgia, eczema, type 2 diabetes, and even early death have been linked to stress.
+Many medical conditions, such as heart disease, fibromyalgia, eczema, type 2 diabetes, and even early death, have been linked to stress.
 While stress does not necessarily cause these conditions, it does worsen them and increases a person’s likelihood of having stress-related medical conditions.
-According to Medical News Today, high and untreated stress levels can increase the negative effects of cancer and tumor aggressiveness.
-Some conditions of chronic stress such as insomnia, slowed metabolism, muscle spasms, and cramps can occur within a matter of days from stressful situations occurrence.
+According to Medical News Today, high and untreated stress levels can increase the adverse effects of cancer and tumor aggressiveness.
+Chronic stress conditions such as insomnia, slowed metabolism, muscle spasms, and cramps can occur within a matter of days from stressful situations.
 It is not beneficial to wait to seek help as the symptoms persist.
-It’s important to seek professional help as soon as it becomes clear that you are suffering physically from stress.
+It’s essential to seek professional help as soon as it becomes clear that you are suffering physically from stress.
 With stress comes some emotional reactions, as well.

 These emotional reactions can include: